betseyw15/events.en/help/experience-manager-gems/overview.md

 <img alt="Digital Experiences" src="./assets/ADX_Gems.png"/>

-## Upcoming AEM GEMs webinar - What's new in Rapid Development Environments for AEM?
+## Upcoming AEM GEMs webinar - Unlocking the Power of AEM Sites: Master the Content Management APIs

-This webinar will be conducted on Wednesday, September 4th - 5pm CEST / 8am PDT / 8.30pm IST.
+This webinar will be conducted on Wednesday, October 9th - 5pm CEST / 8am PDT / 8.30pm IST.
 Note, that only registration is required for this webinar.
-If interested to join, please register [here](https://adobe.ly/3yWr9OY).
+If interested to join, please register [**here**](https://adobe.ly/4g6TYck).

 <!--  Remove the comment marks, and put the upcoming event in the below table